 Rasa Verseckaite provides logistical and administrative support to the European projects.
 She has 10 years of experience in the NGO sector, in the United States, Portugal, Lithuania and France.
 She was notably project coordinator at the National Office for the Erasmus+ programme of the European Commission for Youth in Lithuania.
 She completed a double degree programme in History and International Studies at the University of Richmond in the United States.

-Nioukou Konare is an accountant at Efus and works with the administrative and financial manager and the accounting assistant.
+Nioukou Konare is an accountant at Efus and works with the Administrative and Financial Director and the accounting assistant.

 She holds a DUT in business management with a major in finance and accounting.
 Before joining Efus, she worked in different sectors such as real estate (ICF HABITAT), water management (EAU DE PARIS) and public transport (IDFM).